wchorski/KYPN/README.md

 1. `yarn ks:dev` (always run first if running both servers)
 2. `yarn n:dev`

-> [!warning] changes made to the keystone config / schema / etc must stop and restart both services in this order or you'll recieve `[Error: EPERM: operation not permitted, unlink...` for things like
+> [!warning] changes made to the keystone config / schema / etc must stop and restart both services in this order or you'll recieve `[Error: EPERM: operation not permitted, unlink...`
+>
+> The **NextJS** packs in a version of it's own Keystone app that does not hot reload.

 > [!error] any file imported inside the `/src/keystone` directory must be an absolute value.
 Typescript likes to import via `@...` and that will not work for backend imports. example: `import { envs } from '../../../envs'` and not `import { envs } from '@/envs';`